ultrasoundmoney/docs/get-header.md

 All 4xx responses have JSON bodies with a message explaining the same as written above.
 If you see these responses >1% of the time, when you are the proposer for the current slot and call us for a header, then please come talk to us https://t.me/ultrasoundrelay .
 We want to get you the best header.

-Our relay expects the proposer to call once, wait for a reply as long as they're comfortable, then 1. hit a deadline and use the best bid they do have, or 2. receive all replies early and select the best of those.
-There is room for flexibility on our side here, but again, please come talk to us so we can collaborate.
+Our relay expects the proposer to call once, wait for a reply as long as they're comfortable, then either
+1. hit a deadline and use the best bid they do have
+2. receive all replies early and select the best of those.

+Both mev-boost and Vouch interact well, by default, with the above, albeit sub-optimally.
+If you prefer non-default behavior, or want more optimal bid requesting behavior, we're flexible–please come talk to us so we can collaborate.